metamath/lamp-guide/docs/index.md

 Notice the parentheses; since they are specified as part of the axiom allowing the use of `->`, the parentheses are required when using `->`.

-Assrtion 5 is axiom `ax-mp`, aka modus ponens.
+Assertion 5 is axiom `ax-mp`, aka modus ponens.
 If `ph` is true, and `ph` implies `ps`, then `ps` is true.

 The next 3 axioms define the axioms of propositional logic, that is,